OverkillGuy/python-template/README.md

 > fill in your project name, description, and Python version, and you get a project!

-Template built out of code repeated at least thrice by Jb.
+Template built out of code repeated at least thrice.

 ## Usage

 Use the `cookiecutter` templating command.
+Read up on the template's design decisions in the [[DESIGN]] file.

 ### Installing Cookiecutter